Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 USC Stats and Trends

-- In USC's six games this season, it has three wins against the spread.

-- USC's games this season have hit the over on three of six set point totals (50%).
+- USC's games this year have hit the over on three of six set point totals (50%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.